Counseling and Human Services

 CN 7375.
 Child Development and Play Therapy.
 3 Semester Hours.

-Course content examines child development in terms of individual development and development in a relational context, and how child development informs the process of involving child in family counseling.
+Course content examines child development in terms of individual development and development in a relational context, and how child development informs the process of involving child in family therapy.
 Traditional theories and family social science theories of child development will be compared, and applied knowledge of filial, and child and family play therapies will be emphasized.
+Prerequisite: Completion of CN 6370 and CN 6371, or enrollment in MFT doctoral program.

 CN 7377.
 Sexuality Counseling and Somatic Issues.
 3 Semester Hours.